 I personally found the climb to be an exciting challenge, kind of like playing Tetris with my own body.
 Now I literally have zero upper body strength.
 I may possibly be a Gumby.
 So you don’t need any superhuman muscles to take on this path.
 However, what I did not consider was what would happen when I reached the top.

 There was so much wind!!!
 Look at the insane things this wind was doing to my bangs!
 I literally felt like I was going to get knocked off the viewpoint any second and die.
-In fact, it may be my ghost who is writing this blog post.
+In fact, maybe I did fall off, and it’s my ghost who is writing this blog post.
 BOO!

 But it was almost worth it because of this bananas view of the Lower Tama Lake from the upper viewing point.
 All my friends back home thought this was photoshopped or a picture postcard.
 I assure you it is neither.